17 Oct 2025

 On 22 September, techUK hosted a workshop with leaders and experts from across education, industry, research, and government to explore the challenges and opportunities in strengthening digital maturity in schools.

-Austin Earl from techUK and Ty Goddard from Edtech UK, opened the seminar by looking back at past initiatives as well as the challenge of maintaining a holistic view of digital maturity across the education sector.
+Austin Earl from techUK and Ty Goddard from Edtech UK, opened the seminar by looking back at past initiatives as well as the challenge of maintaining a bird's-eye view of digital maturity across the education sector.

 Untitled design.jpg